 Ok – between 2002 and 2005 I started getting agonising pain in my arms and neck, which I’ve had on and off since then.
 I always thought it was Repetitive Strain Injury, as it started when I was doing a temp data entry job with badly designed software that required me to repetitively strain my fingers across certain key combinations for a few months.
-A diagnosis of RSI seemed like a no brainer.
+And I only got this pain when using a computer, particularly repetitive clicking or typing.
+A diagnosis of RSI seemed like a no-brainer.
 But I also got sore legs if at a desk all day, and massively fatigued when standing or walking, or just general fatigue.

 What did you do about it?

 I spent years going to doctors, physios, chiropractors, massage therapy, more physios, and physios who were “experts in RSI”.
 I read books about RSI.
 I bought every goddamn crazy keyboard, mouse and input device over the years.
 I had a weird back brace and arm splints.
 I had pain-relieving gel packs and sprays.
 I bought all kinds of exercise gear, self-massage equipment, and ergonomic bits and bobs.
 I spent hours doing stretches and exercises.
 I tried yoga.
 I became an expert in ergonomics.
 I had some occasional success, which in hindsight was a temporary placebo.
 But lots of people used to ask me for advice about RSI.
 And I even had a Web site about “Beating RSI”.
 But the pain always came back.
 I got rid of the Web site.
 The pain got really bad again.
 At its worst, I often felt like cutting off my biceps off with a knife.
 Not that I actually would of course but that’s what it felt like.
 And pain that bad is very tiring.
 So terrible chronic fatigue came with the chronic pain.
 And with that would come occasional depression.
 Not proper clinical depression, just a great sense of doom & misery while I was in pain.